demery/iso639-config/README.md

 * `french_name`

-The root action of the `Iso639Config` engine provides a single page for adding languages to and removing them from the `iso639_config_langs` table.
+The root action of the `Iso639Config` engine provides a single page for adding languages to and removing them from the list of languages to display on web pages.
+If a language has not been 'listed' before, clicking 'Add to list' creates a new record in the `iso639_config_langs` table, with `display` set to `true`.
+Subsequent removals or additions to the displayable language list toggle the `display` attribute.
+That is, **'delisted' languages are not deleted from the database**.
+This means that you can have a language in the selection list, connect another record to that language, remove the language from display lists, and still have a valid connection between the two records.

 The simplest way to use the engine is to add a `lang_id` column or similar to your model and point it to Iso639Config::Lang.
 The following class shows how